Jordan Vs Bird Nintendo NES Review, A Basketball Classic

-Then you have Michael Jordan perhaps the best basketball player during his playing career from the Chicago Bulls.
+Then you have Michael Jordan, perhaps the best basketball player during his playing career from the Chicago Bulls.
 Jordan Vs Bird was released after both players won their respected NBA All-Star events.
-Michael Jordan just won his first Slam Dunk contests and quit frankly “flew” him self into fame.
-Then Larry Bird just won his third and final, three point content.
+Michael Jordan just won his first Slam Dunk contests and quite frankly “flew” him self into fame.
+Then Larry Bird just won his third, and final, three point contest.

-All of the one on one games are pretty much the same, if you click the options menu.
+If you click the options' menu.
 You have the same choices to change, from player selections, what to play too etc. Except the warm-up mode, you just practice here.
-Its rather funny all the dunking Michel Jordan does and all the long range shooting is done by Larry Bird.
+It's rather funny, all the dunking Michel Jordan does and all the long range shooting is done by Larry Bird.
 It kind of follows the old saying “white men can’t jump”.

 Slam Dunk Contest: